typeplate/typeplate.github.io/README.md

 Typeplate is a "typographic starter kit".
 We don&rsquo;t make aesthetic design choices, but define proper markup with extensible styling for common typographic patterns.
 A stripped&ndash;down Sass library concerned with the appropriate technical implementation of design patterns&ndash;not how they look.

 ## Browser Tested, Developer Approved
-We've even made sure to support IE7-8 while still supporting all current and major standards supporting browser makers.
+We've even made sure to support IE7-8 while still supporting all current and major standards supporting browsers.

 <img src="https://raw.github.com/paulirish/browser-logos/master/all-desktop.png" alt="" width="375">

 ## File Size
-Not much goin on here in terms of bulk.
+Not much goin&rsquo; on here in terms of bulk.
 As you can see, Typeplate is just a measely 3kb when compressed.
 That's really, really small.

 - Raw ``.scss`` = **17kb**
 - Compressed ``.css`` = **3kb**